algorand/conduit/docs/tutorials/IndexerMigration.md

 You can separately run your Indexer with `--no-algod` to connect your API to the database.

-If you configured a catchpoint, Conduit will facilitate that process during initialization.
-Once the catchpoint has been reached the node will resume normal catchup until it reaches the target round defined in postgres.
-If your catchpoint is not exactly the round your database is on, you will need to wait for normal catchup to get your node to the desired point in time.
+If you configured a catchpoint, Conduit will facilitate a fast catchup during initialization.
+Once the catchpoint has been reached the node will resume normal catchup to advance from the catchpoint round to target round defined in postgres.
+The fast-catchup and catchup process may take anywhere from 30 minutes to over an hour depending on hardware and disk configurations.